Blauwe-Zebra/Blauwe-Zebra/README.md

 # 💫 About Me:
-🔭 I’m currently working on some school projects and some small projects<br>🌱 I’m currently learning REACT<br>⚡ I have a small home server with some raspbery pi's and a mac mini were i run my nas on (truenas scale).
-And I like to tinker with linux.
+🔭 I’m currently working on some school projects and some small projects<br>🌱 I’m currently learning REACT<br>
+⚡ I have a small home server with some raspbery pi's and a mac mini were i run my nas on (truenas scale).
+And I like to tinker with linux.<br>
-🎓🏫 I'm a student a GTI Beveren in Belgium.
+🎓🏫 I'm a student a GTI Beveren in Belgium.<br>
-📚 I'm currently learning nodeJS and REACT
+📚 I'm currently learning nodeJS and REACT<br>

 # 💻 Tech Stack: